-Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, which are expected to be incurred in connection with the offer and sale of the ADSs by us and the selling shareholders.
+Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, which are expected to be incurred in connection with the offer and sale of the ADSs by us.
 With the exception of the SEC registration fee and the Financial Industry Regulatory Authority filing fee, all amounts are estimates.

-SEC registration fee US\$ 22,000

-Financial Industry Regulatory Authority filing fee 75,500

-Printing and engraving expenses 37,000

-Legal fees and expenses 900,000

-Accounting fees and expenses 300,000
+SEC registration fee Financial Industry Regulatory Authority filing fee Printing and engraving expenses Legal fees and expenses Accounting fees and expenses Miscellaneous Total US\$ 22,000 75,500 37,000 900,000 300,000 550,000 US\$1,884,500

-Miscellaneous 550,000

-Total US\$1 ,884,500